 Amy Wallas Fox focuses on family building including surrogacy and adoption.
 Amy handles a variety of assisted reproductive technologies (ART) matters including representing intended parents, gestational carriers and donors in gestational surrogacy and egg, sperm and embryo donation cases.
 She also recruits and screens gestational carriers and can help intended parents find appropriate surrogates and medical facilities.
-Amy is the Executive Director of Southern Surrogacy, LLC, a full service surrogacy program
+Amy is also the Executive Director of Southern Surrogacy, LLC, a full service surrogacy program that includes screening gestational carriers and matching them with intended parents.

 Amy also has extensive experience with all types of adoptions including independent/private, agency, foster care, stepparent, international and adult adoptions.
 She competently handles interstate adoptions and is familiar with the requirements of the Interstate Compact on the Placement of Children (ICPC).
 She is also able to locate competent counsel to complete the out of state portion of an interstate case.
 Amy completes domestication of foreign adoption decrees, allowing a foreign-born child to obtain a North Carolina birth certificate.

 Amy is a Charlotte, North Carolina native who grew up with law in the family.
-Her father, Jonathan Wallas (of counsel with the firm), is a widely known civil rights attorney.
-Amy also writes the popular food blog Amy on Food and enjoys traveling, cooking, reading, running 5K races and spending time with her family.
+Her father, Jonathan Wallas is a widely known civil rights attorney.
+Amy also writes the popular food blog Amy on Food and enjoys traveling, cooking, reading, running 5K races and spending time with her husband and children.